DataDog/integrations-core/istio/README.md

 `istio.prometheus.health`: Returns `CRITICAL` if the Agent cannot reach the metrics endpoints, `OK` otherwise.

-For Istio all other versions:
+For all other versions of Istio:

 `istio.pilot.prometheus.health`: Returns `CRITICAL` if the Agent cannot reach the metrics endpoints, `OK` otherwise.